chinmaydas96/Udacity-ML-Engineer-with-Microsoft-Azure-ND/Lesson-1/README.md

 ---

 ## Lesson 3: Datastores and Datasets
-* Datastores and Datasets.
-Datastores and Datasets are a critical component of cloud computing.
+* **Datastores and Datasets :** Datastores and Datasets are a critical component of cloud computing.
 We'll learn how Azure allows you to easily integrate third party datasets and open datasets into our ML pipeline to quickly develop working solutions.

 ---